josuecb/carpool/README.md

 # Carpool
-Android app to make everybody to stay connected with tansit and help each other getting some benefits.
+Android app to help students get where they need to go through carpooling, and helping each other to earn rewards.

 ## Summary
 * Use Carpool to request a ride to you high school.